johko/computer-vision-course/README.md

         └── _toctree.yml
 ```

-1. For each main chapter (example: chapter: 0), you are requested to raise an issue.

-2. Now any one or group of contributors can discuss and should come up with a granular structure of table of contents.
-For example, consider the Chapter 3: Vision Transformers.
-   1. So, we create an issue for Vision Transformers.
-   2. Under this, we can create three issues on main topics each (Transformers Architecture, Common ViTs, Transfer Learning and Fine-tuning ViTs)
-   3. In the last level of granularity, under each topics there can be some bunch of sub-topics, [here is an example](https://github.com/johko/computer-vision-course/issues/53#issuecomment-1837081001).
-   4. Now not going through this recursive loop, each sub-topics should be an atomic issue, assigned to some one.
-That atomic issue, should also reference the topic issue and the chapter issue.
-An example:
-      1. Suppose someone wants to contribute on how fine-tuning is done on object detection.
-So the contributor creates an issue on "Fine-tuning ViTs for object detection"
-      2. Inside that issue, the contributor must reference the topic issue i.e. `Transfer Learning and Fine-tuning ViTs` and the chapter issue: `Vision Transformers`, so that we can tag those accordingly.

-3. **🚧 For this part, I am not sure.** Each contributor should work on a sub-topic level.
-Each topic should follow a branch naming convention.
-For example: `vit/tl-ft/object-detection`.
-The contributor forks the repo and makes a branch and simply works on that sub-topic.
-Once done, in the PR, it should not be merged to `main`.
-Rather that PR should be a part of a sub-branch.
-Example: `main:vit/tl-ft` < - `merveenoyan:vit/tf-ft/object-detection`.
-(Where `tl-ft` is transfer-learning and fine-tuning).
-Once, every sub-topics are merged, then the maintainers will merge `main:vit/tl-ft` to main.

-    **Note:** The contributors, simply needs to work on their PR under their fork.
-They are not required to put additional headaches on understanding and maintaining branch structures necessarily 😊.
-That can be handled by course maintainers. (if this structure get's approved, we can make a small video on how to easily get started to contributing through a video 🤗)
+1. First go to the [discussion section](https://github.com/johko/computer-vision-course/discussions/).
+2. Each new chapter outline should be put up under a pined dicussion.
+As shown as in this [example](https://github.com/johko/computer-vision-course/discussions/80).
+3. Each chapter can contain multiple topics and sub-topics.
+All of that should be defined in the chapter outline.
+Also, for each sub-topics, a single contributor should be assigned to work on that.
+See more in this [example](https://github.com/johko/computer-vision-course/discussions/80).
+4. Interested contributors motivated to work in a common chapter can come along togather to form a team.
+Where each contributor can directly contribute to a sub-topic and other fellow teammates can act as reviewers.
+5. One contributor from each team should fork the repository and other contributors should mutually agree on working collaboratively under that forked repo.
+6. After each sub-topics is finished by a team member, other members will review and approve it.
+And then they can push it the actual main repo.
+7. When contributor works on a subtopic, then they should follow the below instructions:

-4. Create `.mdx` files or Jupyter Notebooks for the sub-topics you want to contribute to
+   1. Create `.mdx` files or Jupyter Notebooks for the sub-topics you want to contribute to
-5. Make sure to update the requirements.txt file in the root of the repository
+   2. Make sure to update the requirements.txt file in the root of the repository
-6. You can also make teams with your fellow mates.
-Where your team-mates can act as reviewers under your forked repo, before merging to main repo.
-That way, it's more collaborative fun and less overwhelming for main course maintainers and reviewers to review.
-Also, for each contributions, there should be a limited number of reviewers (example: 3-4).
-7. When you feel like you are ready, create a pull request to this repository
+   3. When you feel like you are ready, create a pull request to this repository.
+   4. Your teammates will review your PR under that forked repo and then if things get approve, you can create the PR to merge it our main branch 🤗

 **Tip:** Contribute one subsection at a time, so that it’s not overwhelming for both you and reviewers.

-The reason, we are doing trying to keep this structure of contribution guidelines, is because of the following reasons:

-1. We are seeing a lot of folks are interested in contributing this public course.
-2. Maintainers can track easily the status of each parts of the course.
-3. Also, interested contributors can easily work with teams (where each team-member can be reviewer for the other) and totally async as well.
-We totally respect your time, and it might be hard to sync up and work togather everytime 😊.

 ## 📆 Deadlines